CTE vs PTSD: Why Symptoms Can Look Similar

 Why confusion happens

-Symptoms seen in both conditions may include:
+Symptoms that may appear in both conditions include:

 - irritability